80 USD oil is not cheap

 We are still in energy and anything in energy takes quite some time to get real.
 It’s a long-term business with super-long business cycles after all so don’t hold your breath about anything.

 But also don’t be a blind duck.
 Just because those things take their time it does not mean that they don’t happen.
 Shale took many years in the shadows before it could shake up the world in ways never seen before.
-LNG as a fuel is a reality for many decades but only now it becomes the force it was always destined to be.
+LNG as a fuel has been a reality for many decades but only now has it become the force it was always destined to be.

 And the old stuff is not going away easily.
 I have hinted in other posts that the time of easy (and hence cheap oil) is definitively over which installs a floor to where the oil price may fall.
 It might dip even further than that for very short periods but not for long.